lialb/TweetBotSail/README.md

 ## How to use:

+Make Sure you install all the python libraries used (e.g. pandas, requests, json, etc.)

 1. Make a Twitter account and a Twitter Developer account
 2. Get Twitter API keys and Access tokens within your developer account
 3. Add these keys and tokens to the api_keys.json